Smart phone technology has surely contributed to an increase in distracted driving and automobile accidents.

 As mentioned earlier, distracted driving is responsible for over 20 percent of all car accidents.
 In 2013, over 3,000 people were killed on U.S. roads because of distracted driving.
 As more and more devices are making their way into our lives and vehicles, the epidemic of distracted driving is also growing.
 In spite of the strict laws in the state of Illinois against distracted driving, it still accounts for a large number of accidents that take place every year.
 It is important to understand the major distractions that can lead to an accident, so that you can avoid them.

 Smart Phones and Chicago Auto Accidents

 Despite a down economy, the wireless industry is thriving as a great majority of the people in the United States is using some type of cell phone.
 Recent studies show that more than 90% of the population has a cell phone.
 Unfortunately, this has lead to motor vehicle accidents involving cell phones to increase rapidly in the last several years.
 According to statistics and not surprisingly, it is the leading cause for accidents involving teenage drivers.
-However, teenagers are not the only ones using cell phones while driving and many people have been badly injured and killed in cell phone related car accidents.
-You do not have to be on the road long to see many drivers talking on a cell phone or even texting while driving a motor vehicle.
-Laws are being considered and passed in an attempt to reduce cell phone related motor vehicle accidents.
+However, teenagers are not the only ones using cell phones while driving and many people have been badly injured and killed in cell phone-related car accidents.
+You do not have to be on the road longer to see many drivers talking on a cell phone or even texting while driving a motor vehicle.
+Laws are being considered and passed in an attempt to reduce cell phone-related motor vehicle accidents.
 However, there has been no shortage of accidents due to people using their cell phones at inappropriate times.